NLight Recycling Inc.

 Textile-to-Textile Recycling Done Right Here in Newfoundland!

 NLight Recycling transforms discarded clothing into usable raw materials, keeping textiles in circulation and out of landfills.
-By developing local textile-to-textile recycling processes in Newfoundland & Labrador, we reduce waste, recover valuable fibres, and build the foundation for a circular textile economy, right where the problem exists.
+We are developing what we believe will be Canada's first pilot facility dedicated to textile-to-textile recycling, built in Newfoundland & Labrador to recover valuable fibres and prove a circular textile model right where the problem exists.

 Our Vision